 not being a failure for which the builder is specifically declared by the contract to be not liable;

-“practical completion” means brought to the stage where the home building work is completed except for any omissions or defects which do not prevent the home building work from being reasonably capable of being used for its intended purpose.
+practical completion means brought to the stage where the home building work is completed except for any omissions or defects which do not prevent the home building work from being reasonably capable of being used for its intended purpose.

 (3) The regulations may provide for exemptions from the requirements of this section.